-Even though Amazon's Lord of the Rings TV show is still in the relatively early stages of development, the studio started promoting the new series on social media, which have revealed key details about the story.
+Even though Amazon's Lord of the Rings TV show is still in the relatively early stages of development - with writing duo JD Payne and Patrick McKay heading the project, with Game of Thrones writer and co-executive producer Bryan Cogman helping oversee the lore - the studio started promoting the new series on social media, which have revealed key details about the story.
 So when can audiences and Tolkien fans expect the Lord of the Rings TV show to release, and what can they expect from it when it finally does?

-Lord of the Rings TV Show Release Date on Amazon Prime
+Lord of the Rings TV Show Release Date Info

 Amazon's Lord of the Rings TV show is expected to release in 2021.
 A specific release date hasn't been set for the Lord of the Rings TV show yet, but considering that Amazon Studios' contractual agreement with the Tolkien Estate indicates that the Lord of the Rings TV show must go into production latest by 2020, it makes sense that Amazon is planning for a 2021 release.